 Mr. McCarthy first and foremost is a trial attorney with extensive experience in federal and state court throughout the United States.
 He has been either first or second chair in more than 30 trials in such venues as federal court in Indiana, New Jersey, New York and North Carolina, bankruptcy court in Connecticut, Indiana and New York, and state court in Connecticut, New Jersey and New York.
 He has also participated in numerous evidentiary hearings for injunctive relief and in international and domestic arbitrations.
 He is a graduate of the National Trial Academy conducted by the ABA’s Tort Trial and Insurance Practice Section and the American Board of Trial Advocates and a Fellow of the Litigation Counsel of America.
 He was Chair of the Federal Litigation Section of the Federal Bar Association from 2016 to 2018 and currently serves as its liaison to the FJC’s Advisory Committee on the Federal Evidence Rules.
 Mr. McCarthy is a former FBA Circuit Vice President and past Chapter President of its S.D.N.Y.
 Chapter.

 Mr. McCarthy has represented domestic and foreign clients in all aspects of general business litigation in a variety of areas, including business torts, contract disputes, corporate law and governance, director and officer liability, intellectual property, unfair competition, trade secrets, professional malpractice, bankruptcy, banking, products liability, and real estate.

 Mr. McCarthy has worked extensively with the Firm’s Air Transport Group, both as an advisor on New York law issues and as litigation counsel.
 Mr. McCarthy also has extensive experience in litigation matters in bankruptcy court representing trustees, creditors, committees, and other interested parties and in district court representing parties in intellectual property infringement cases.
 Several of these matters resulted in opinions that are cited in leading treatises including Collier on Bankruptcy and McCarthy on Trademarks and Unfair Competition.
-In 2011 and 2012, Mr. McCarthy served as an attorney for the Monsey Fire District in Rockland County, NY and as an Adjunct Professor at Fordham Law School, and an Instructor on Business Law at Hartwick College.
+Mr. McCarthy served as an attorney for the Monsey Fire District in Rockland County, NY and as an Adjunct Professor at Fordham Law School, and an Instructor on Business Law at Hartwick College.
 He is AV Rated by Martindale-Hubbell.